akhinos/cf4k8s-networking/README.md

   url: test-app-a.cf.c21s-1.c21s-dev.shoot.canary.k8s-hana.ondemand.com
 ```

-3. A new `VirtualService` gets created: `/apis/networking.istio.io/v1alpha3/namespaces/cf-workloads/virtualservices/vs-<unique name>`
-4. The spec contains the public DNS name of the app, the service name to which traffic will be routed as well as HTTP headers to set.
+2. A new `VirtualService` gets created: `/apis/networking.istio.io/v1alpha3/namespaces/cf-workloads/virtualservices/vs-<unique name>`.
+The spec contains the public DNS name of the app, the service name to which traffic will be routed as well as HTTP headers to set.

 `kubectl get vs -n cf-workloads -o yaml`
 ```yaml